-Total petroleum and diesel consumption from our business operations has shown a slight increase in energy usage.
-The intensity of diesel has dropped to 27,838 L/project (29,748 L/project in FY19), which has reflected our efforts in fuel saving, despite a general small increase in overall consumption of the fuel.
+Total petroleum consumption from our business operations increased and total diesel consumption decreased.
+However, both the intensity of petroleum and diesel has dropped to 133 L/project (134 L/project in FY20) and 17,863 L/project (27,838 L/project in FY20) respectively, which reflects our efforts in fuel saving and energy efficiency.
 The Company constantly monitors our vehicle fleets energy usage closely during our project services, which has benefitted the Company in general cost saving and in turn promote environmentally friendly practices socially.
 With the global pandemic as the backdrop, our clients are more cautious of their health, hygiene and safety.
 This has stimulated greater demand in our services, and resulted in higher number of service projects and engagements performed during the Reporting Period, as compared to those of last year.
-Consequently, a general increase in petroleum and diesel consumption has been observed.
+Consequently, a general increase in petroleum has been observed.

-Likewise, our electricity consumption across the Company during the Reporting Period has decreased to 82,459 kWh (89,983 kWh in FY19), with a resulting intensity of 13.7 kWh/ft2.
-This reflects our efforts in energy consumption saving through the green commitments practiced throughout our business operations and services, as reflected by the stable intensity rate given our higher service projects.
-The decrease in electricity consumption was also attributed to fewer usage of office utilities due to implementation of flexible working arrangements for our employees in the global pandemic outbreak.
-The Company has continued to transform the modes of communication to digital platforms, for example greater use of video conferencing, resulting in less office utilisation and hence contributing to the decrease in energy consumption over the Reporting Period.
+Our electricity consumption across the Company during the Reporting Period has increased to 85,881 kWh (82,459 kWh in FY20), with a resulting intensity of 14.2 kWh/ft2.
+The increase is largely due to an increase demand for our services, however we are still continuing our efforts in energy consumption saving through green commitments practiced throughout our business operations and services.
+The Company is also continuing to transform the modes of communication to digital platforms, for example greater use of video conferencing, resulting in less office utilisation and hence contributing to minimising energy consumption over the Reporting Period.

 Owing to our operation model and terms of contracts with clients, our electricity and water for the cleaning services are directly provided and controlled by the clients and the amount of usage highly depends on external environmental factors such as cleanliness of the street areas and specific demand from clients.
 Hence, the Company is in a passive position to measure and control electricity and water usage for our services.
-However, we still endeavour to improve efficiency of resource usage in all aspects of our operations by introducing advanced technologies, regular maintenance of machinery and tools, adopting green practices in office, implementing water stewardship efforts, as well as employee education and engagement.
+However, we still endeavour to improve efficiency of resource usage in all aspects of our operations and we are aiming to limit or reduce electricity and water consumption at 2021 levels by 2030 and improve energy efficiency no less than 2021 levels by 2030.
+In order to achieve our targets, we are introducing advanced technologies, regular maintenance of machinery and tools, adopting green practices in office, implementing water stewardship efforts, as well as employee education and engagement.
 These are covered in detail below.